 There you have it, the Top 10 Pokey stories!
 I didn’t even have room for the time she said I looked like a stripper because of my haircut, or the time that she thought a statue of an elephant was real, or when she called me a tramp for having four boyfriends in 10 years, or the time she said that “[World War 2] was such a lovely war, too bad so many people had to die,” though that one tells itself.
 I will miss Pokey and her Pokey stories and her crazy laugh, “Ho ho ho!” indeed.

-Bonus: Here is a photo of Pokey from 2013, and yes, that is a British flag she’s rocking.
+Bonus: At the top of this post is a photo of Pokey from 2013, and yes, that is a British flag she’s rocking on the back of her wheel chair.
 Don’t let it humanize her, though, rest assured she’s only smiling because she’s thinking about you falling down the stairs or something.
 Oh, I mean, Merry Christmas!